Why I Love My Grandparents

 Grandparent’s love for grandchildren is special.
 And, “I love my grandparents” are words almost every grandchild says about grandparents.
 Read on to know the reasons why your child says that.

-Grandparents are always ready to shower their love and care for their grandchildren.
-In fact, they are willing to do anything for them.
-When grandkids are young, grandparents take on the role of caretakers, playmates, stress relievers, storytellers and instillers of moral values.
-And, when grandkids grow up, grandparents change themselves too and become friends, advisers, arbitrators, pillars of support and close confidantes.
+Grandparents love and care for their grandchildren.
+In fact, they are willing to do anything for their grandkids.
+When the grandchildren are young, grandparents take on the role of caretakers, playmates, stress relievers, storytellers and instillers of moral values.
+And, when grandkids grow up, grandparents change themselves too.
+They become friends, advisers, arbitrators, pillars of support and close confidantes.

-The love and affection that grandchildren have for their grandparents can’t be described in words.
+Grandchildren, in return, love their grandparents.
+The love and affection that grandchildren have for their grandparents – both maternal grandparents and paternal grandparents - can’t be described in words.
 However, listening to what grandkids have to say about their grandparents will help us understand how deep and strong their bond is.

 Both my grandmothers are a form of God on earth.
 They help me with my daily work like my homework and they always give me suggestions for all my problems.
 My grandmas cook well and make sure that I have a good meal before going to bed.

 Whenever I fall sick for more than one day, I tell my dad to take me to my grandma’s place.
 I don’t think anyone can take better care of me than my grandma.
 On days when I feel like having my favourite dish, I call her up and she prepares it for me.
 When I score full marks in my exams, my grandpa buys me whatever I ask for.
 It is a secret deal between us.

 — Zubin (8 years old), Trivandrum